django/deps/draft/0101-release-process.rst

 Any change to Django's release process would require a full DEP of its own and it was not part of DEP 10's scope to address this.

-DEP 10 concerned the dissolving of the old Django Core, the establishment or the Technical Board, and voting around that, together with Merger, Releaser and other related roles.
+DEP 10 concerned the dissolving of the old Django Core, the establishment of the Technical Board, and voting around that, together with Merger, Releaser and other related roles.
 Adjusting the release process was not mentioned in the motivation or rationale for DEP 10, and it claims no relevant backwards